topnax/kiv-mbkz/README.md

 # kiv-mbkz
-A repository for KIV/MBKZ subjectz
+A repository for KIV/MBKZ subject